$\textit{ab initio}$ description of bonding for transmission electron microscopy: State of the art

 \subsection{Description of the {\normalfont ab initio} electrostatic potential}

 The electron density and thus electrostatic potential of a collection of atoms is described by their quantum mechanical ground-state wave function.
 However, due to the complicated many-body interactions of the electron states, that wave function cannot be analytically solved except for a few simple molecules.
-Different approximations have thus been developed to overcome this fundamental difficulty, with density functional theory (DFT) unarguably being the most popular and widely used framework~\cite{kohn_nobel_1999-1}.
+Different approximations have thus been developed to overcome this fundamental difficulty, with notable early work on the lattice potentials and scattering factors of monoatomic crystals conducted within the Hartree-Fock-Slater formalism by Radi~\cite{radi_complex_1970}, and later refined within the Dirac-Fock formalism by Rez and co-workers~\cite{rez_diracfock_1994}.

+However, density functional theory (DFT) is unarguably the most popular, widely used and versatile framework for electronic structure theory of molecules and solids~\cite{kohn_nobel_1999}.
 In DFT, the many-body problem of $N$ electrons with $3N$ spatial coordinates is reduced to a variational solution for the three spatial coordinates of the electron density.
 This reduction is in principle exact, up to a term that describes electron exchange and correlation that is not analytically known.

 While it is possible to solve the ground-state electron density for all electrons, including those in the core levels and in the valence, the numerical description of the orthogonal electron wave functions rapidly oscillating near the nuclei is computationally extremely expensive.
 Thus, some partition of the treatment of the cores and the valence is typically used to make calculations practical.
 One of the most popular such approaches, originally developed by Slater~\cite{slater_wave_1937}, is the augmented plane wave (APW) method, where the electron density in non-overlapping volumes around each atom is described by atomic-like functions, which are smoothly connected by plane waves in the interstitial regions.